sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 You don't want to just leave it at that though, so you find an ink pen and a bit of card, and you scrawl a message to the absent shopkeeper, explaining who you were and why you were looking for him.

-Eyes well-used to seeing in the dark watched from the shadows in confusion as you placed the card on the counter and quietly left.
-Once Seam was certain you were gone, he left his perch and retrieved your message, scanning it carefully.
+A single cat's eye, well-used to seeing in the dark, watched from the shadows in confusion as you placed the card on the counter and quietly left.
+Once Seam was certain you were gone, successfully fooled by his plan to avoid reuniting with Jevil the mad jester, he left his perch and retrieved your message, scanning it carefully.
 His eyes widening in shock as he read your words.

 The broken jester that was once his friend was... now someone completely different inhabiting his body?
 Seam wanted to put it down to Jevil's mind perhaps coping by having multiple personalities, and yet... some of the details were incredibly specific, or were of things that he had only heard of from the Lightners.